idlab-discover/pc-webrtc-m2m/README.md

 ```
 `./SFU-Server --addr 0.0.0.0:8000 -t 3`
 ```
 You are allowed to use any valid address and port for the value of `--addr`.
 When you use `0.0.0.0` it will automatically listen on every interface.
 The value of `t` is the maximum number of video tracks a client is going to transmit, i.e., if you have three base descriptions this value will be three.
+In general, you should just use three as this is the value used by the [MDC-based encoder](mdc_encoder).

-Once the server is running, you can start the clients.
-For these you need to make sure that their configuration file has the correct parameters, and that its placed in a `config` directory in the [Unity application datapath](https://docs.unity3d.com/ScriptReference/Application-dataPath.html).
+The Unity clients can be started once the server is fully running.
+For these you need to make sure that their configuration file has the correct parameters, and that it's placed in a `config` directory in the [Unity application datapath](https://docs.unity3d.com/ScriptReference/Application-dataPath.html).
 You can find an example config file [here](unity/spirit_m2m_webrtc/Assets/config/session_config.json).
 The most important parameter you will have to change is the `sfuAddress`, which needs to be changed to the address of your SFU server (note: you will have to change this even if you are using `0.0.0.0` for the server).

 The second most important parameter is the `peerUDPPort` this parameter determines which local port will be used to communicate with the Golang WebRTC application.
 You will only need to change this if you are playing to run multiple clients on the same machine.